 It may be helpful to download and print Susan G. Komen®‘s Questions to Ask Your Doctor About Clinical Trials resource and take it with you to your next doctor appointment.
 There’s plenty of space to write down the answers to these questions, which you can refer to later.

 There are other Questions to Ask Your Doctor resources on many different breast cancer topics you may wish to download.
 They are a nice tool for people recently diagnosed with breast cancer, who may be too overwhelmed to know where to begin to gather information.

-Who sponsors clinical trials
+Who funds clinical trials

 The National Cancer Institute (NCI), a government agency, funds most clinical trials on cancer.